Nextiva / Blog / VoIP

 If you have a remote team, it’s likely their phone numbers all have different area codes and inconsistent prefixes, making communication a hurdle.
 If it’s a challenge for you, just imagine how it is for your customers.

 Virtual phone systems give your team a professional identity to level up their conversations.
-You can use a toll-free number, pick out a local number, or even have no direct-dial numbers altogether.
+You can use a toll-free number, pick out a local number or a vanity number, or even have no direct-dial numbers altogether.
 It’s all up to you.

 If you need to set up regionally focused phone numbers, you can.
 It’s a great way to make your calling campaigns more successful.